-(1) The amount does not exceed 25% of the gross proceeds of the Issue.
+(1) To be finalised upon determination of the Issue Price.
+The amount utilised for general corporate purposes shall not exceed 25% of the gross proceeds of the Issue.

 Means of Finance

 We intend to completely finance the Objects from the Net Proceeds, share capital, internal accruals and financing from banks and financial institutions including non-banking financial institutions.
 Accordingly, we confirm that we are in compliance with the requirement to make firm arrangements of finance under Regulation 4(2)(g) of the ICDR Regulations through verifiable means towards at least 75% of the stated means of finance, excluding the amount to be raised through the Issue.